OPEN SOURCE VS CODE EXTENSION

 Built by one developer, for developers.

-Schema Lens is a side project I maintain in my spare time.
+This solves their pain now and mine too.... if I ever step into SQL territory.
+It's a side project I maintain in my spare time.
 If it's useful to you, a GitHub star or a coffee goes a long way.

 CONTACT